Pupil Premium Strategy Statement

 • Wider Enrichment: Access to before and after school care, after school clubs, visits and trips and additional opportunities to add to cultural capital.

 These spending decisions support the school’s priorities for development as outlined in the school improvement plan.
-The exact nature of interventions and opportunities funded by Pupil Premium has been and will be determined, after rigorous data analysis of each child’s progress and attainment undertaken by staff termly.
+The exact nature of interventions and opportunities funded by Pupil Premium has been and will be determined, after rigorous analysis of each child’s progress and attainment undertaken by staff termly.

 Any additional interventions have been chosen carefully to tackle underachievement, address barriers to learning, and support more able pupils with the ultimate aim of closing any gap in attainment between PP children and Non-PP children.
 Funding will also be spent to support individual pupils and their families with enrichment or wellbeing opportunities that they may not otherwise be able to access.